brysonm96/Applied-Programming/Poll App (Module#1)/README.md

 * Plan for accidents, more time may be needed
 * Add more character to my web pages
 * Get better at making comments

+# Note
+I had to do some setting up using my computer's command prompt.
+Some scripts may not run correctly or may be hard to test without proper setup.